wildmeshing/wildmeshing-toolkit/src/wmtk/operations/README.md

 2. The [invariants](#Invariants) used for each operation constructed (TODO) (currently the settings are responsible for holding the invariants, but in the future this should change).

+#### Factories and Invariants
+The desired mechanism (which is not implemented thusfar) is for the factory to take responsibility for constructing invariants.
+Each `OpeartionSettings<OpType>` object is responsible for implementing a function for constructing an `InvariantCollection` that the `OperationFactory<OpType>` takes as a member.
+Any futher invariants should then be added to the `InvariantCollection` member in the `OperationFactory<OpType>`.

 ### Invariants The invariant system assumes a single Tuple to compute a